 I first went to the appointment at the cancer hospital in California.
 They wanted me to have another colonoscopy with rectal ultrasound at another facility across town.
-We do not know our way around the Pasadena/L.A. area, so this was going to be a challenge.
+We do not know our way around the Pasadena/Los Angeles area, so this was going to be a challenge.

 A couple days later, we flew to Tulsa to CTCA with my PET scan in hand and the blood tests I had.
 We could not believe CTCA.
 It was like a resort with a focus on cancer – unlike any cancer facility I had been to.
 And clean!
 Everyone was so compassionate and caring.
 Something I hadn’t really experienced to this degree anywhere.

-The first day I saw “Dr. Jagg” (as patients refer to him) and he told me after reading my PET scan that it had not metastasized elsewhere and that it was not a late stage cancer.
+The first day I saw my medical oncologist, who told me after reading my PET scan that it had not metastasized elsewhere and that it was not a late stage cancer.
 Good news!
 After the second day of seeing doctors, we knew our decision was a no-brainer, that I would be treated in Tulsa at CTCA.
 As I tell everyone, I felt like God was present there.
 I never had that feeling in any other medical facility.
 I knew I didn’t want to be treated at home because my gastro doc wasn’t sure who to send me to for a surgeon and didn’t even have an oncologist lined up for me to see.
 Regardless of what I might have thought about my local options, God had other plans and being in Tulsa was in those plans.